 I’ve helped men around the world find lasting love and healthy long term relationships.
 I’d love to help you discover more fulfillment in your dating life and find the perfect woman for you.

 If you’re ready to get started, head over to my calendar and book a 1-on-1 Skype session with me today.
-During our 50-minute session, we will diagnose your dating history, create a short and long term action plan, and see if my 3 month coaching program is right for you.
+During our intro session, we will diagnose your dating history, create a short and long term action plan, and see if my 3 month coaching program is right for you.